seananderson/csasdown/README.md

   package = "csasdown", create_dir = TRUE, edit = FALSE)
 ```

 Then look in the `index` folder.
-Rename it if you'd like.
+Rename the folder if you'd like.

-## Day-to-day writing of a Res Doc
+## Day-to-day writing of a Research Document

-You need to edit the individual chapter R Markdown files to write your Res Doc.
-While writing, you should `git commit` your work frequently, after every major activity on your Res Doc.
+You need to edit the individual chapter R Markdown files to write your Research Document.
+While writing, you should `git commit` your work frequently, after every major activity on your Research Document.
 For example, every few paragraphs or section of text, and after major step of analysis development.
 You should `git push` at the end of each work session before you leave your computer or change task.
 For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 ## Rendering